Patricia Alsup: Early life and education

 Alsup is from St. Petersburg, Florida.
 She is the daughter of Nora Reed Alsup and Frederick "Fred" W. Alsup.
 Her father was a physician and civil rights activist.
 When she was twelve, Alsup spent a summer in Germany, an experience that sparked an early interest in the languages and culture of other countries.
 She attended Westtown School, a Quaker high school near Philadelphia, and graduated in 1968.
-Please note that if Alsup was born in 1961, she was only 7 years old when she graduated from high school.
-The actual birth year should not have been 1961 as seen on some websites.

 Alsup then attended Wellesley College as an undergraduate and received her B.A. degree in economics in 1972.
 She earned an M.B.A. at the Harvard Business School with an emphasis in marketing.
 Later, she attended the Dwight D. Eisenhower School for National Security and Resource Strategy, formerly known as the Industrial College of the Armed Forces, National Defense University, where she received an M.A. in 2008.